ultimate271/notes/dastoyevsky/brothers01.02.md

 surprised to hear that he had a little son in the house.
 The story may have been exaggerated, yet it must have been something like the truth.

+### Pyotr takes joint custody of young Mitya, but also comes to forget him
 Fyodor Pavlovitch was all his life fond of acting, of suddenly playing an unexpected part, sometimes without any motive for doing so, and even to his own direct disadvantage, as, for instance, in the present case.
 This